Boys, Family, Family Issues, Growing Up, Parenting, Uncategorized

 The good news is that since 1991, the numbers for most of these risky behaviors had improved.
 But the percentage of teens who were obese, had a poor diet, didn’t use sunscreen, or drunk alcohol were worse.

 Bottom line, or teens are in trouble.
 And as adults, we have an obligation to do better by them and by our younger kids who, hopefully, will become teens at some point.
+If a child is facing drug or alcohol issues, there are resources such as forum, questions and answers for helping an addicted child deal with the problem.

 I strongly suggest that you take an hour or so and read the entire report.
 You can download it here.